Community clear ups

 - Broken glass - remove using a litter picker or a brush and shovel, avoiding contact by hand, and dispose of in a sturdy container.

 - Drug related litter/hypodermics - these should not be moved.
-Note the location and report to the Council for specialist removal.
+Note the location and report to us for specialist removal.

 - Suspect materials and fly tipping - items that are possibly dangerous such as unknown liquids in containers, building materials, asbestos, or fly tipping should not be moved by volunteers.
-Note the location and report to the Council for specialist removal.
-If there is any doubt about an item, leave it, and let the Council know.
+Note the location and report to us for specialist removal.
+If there is any doubt about an item, leave it, and let us know.

 General Site Safety and Inspection